Flight and expulsion of Germans (1944–1950): Legacy of the expulsions

 The expulsions created major social disruptions in the receiving territories, which were tasked with providing housing and employment for millions of refugees.
 West Germany established a ministry dedicated to the problem, and several laws created a legal framework.
 The expellees established several organisations, some demanding compensation.
 Their grievances, while remaining controversial, were incorporated into public discourse.
 During 1945 the British press aired concerns over the refugees' situation; this was followed by limited discussion of the issue during the Cold War outside West Germany.
-East Germany sought to avoid alienating the Soviet Union and its neighbours; the Polish and Czechoslovakian governments characterised the expulsions as "a just punishment for Nazi crimes".
+East Germany sought to avoid alienating the Soviet Union and its neighbours; the Polish and Czechoslovak governments characterised the expulsions as "a just punishment for Nazi crimes".
 Western analysts were inclined to see the Soviet Union and its satellites as a single entity, disregarding the national disputes that had preceded the Cold War.
 The fall of the Soviet Union and the reunification of Germany opened the door to a renewed examination of the expulsions in both scholarly and political circles.
 A factor in the ongoing nature of the dispute may be the relatively large proportion of German citizens who were among the expellees and/or their descendants, estimated at 20% in 2000.

 A 1993 novel, Summer of Dead Dreams, written by Harry Thürk—a German author who left Upper Silesia annexed by Poland shortly after the war had ended—contained graphic depictions of the treatment of Germans by Soviets and Poles in Thürk's hometown of Prudnik.
 It depicted the maltreatment of Germans while also acknowledging German guilt, as well as Polish animosity toward Germans and, in specific instances, friendships between Poles and Germans despite the circumstances.
 Thürk's novel, when serialized in Polish translation by the Tygodnik Prudnicki ("Prudnik Weekly") magazine, was met with criticism from some Polish residents of Prudnik, but also with praise, because it revealed to many local citizens that there had been a post-war German ghetto in the town and addressed the tensions between Poles and Soviets in post-war Poland.
 The serialization was followed by an exhibition on Thurk's life in Prudnik's town museum.